 Groceries can get expensive.
-If you Google how to save money on groceries, many sites offer the same advice – use coupons.
+If you do an internet search on how to save money on groceries, many sites offer the same advice – use coupons.
 But what if you want to know how to save money on groceries without coupons?

 If you want to save money on groceries without clipping coupons, it is possible.
 It’s not as difficult as you might think and you can save significant money in the process.